How do Surety Bonds act as the best consumer protection tool ever?

 However, there is one financial instrument that has been available to consumers for a very long time that can provide sure-proof client protection.
 These are the surety bonds.
 Surety bonds are required by most states for some sectors, including construction, mortgage, automobile, transportation, real estate, financial transactions, and many others.
 Surety bonds are aimed at providing guarantees that businesses will fulfill their contractual obligations or face penalties.
 More importantly, the various types of surety bonds are legally binding documents that many companies and even industries, cannot operate without obtaining the necessary surety bond.

-Although surety bonds provide protection, it should never be mistaken as an insurance policy.
+Although surety bonds provide protection, it should never be mistaken for an insurance policy.
 An Insurance Policy is a two-way party contract that protects the business or the person.
-Surety Bonds are a three-way party contract that are meant to protect the public/customer.
+Surety Bonds are three-way party contracts that are meant to protect the public/customer.

 The Difference Between a Surety Bond and Insurance Policy